adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "What’s that!
 What’s that?" wailed Mr. Cinnamon Bunn.
 "Oh, what a misfortune — what a terrible misfortune!
 You must leave at once!"

 Dorothy, Toto and Billina marched up the street.
-They were followed by the hoots and cries of the buns and bis- cuits.
+They were followed by the hoots and cries of the buns and biscuits.

-How Ozma Looked into the Magic Picture
+## How Ozma Looked into the Magic Picture

 Princess Ozma was a very busy little ruler.
 She looked carefully after the comfort and welfare of her people and tried to make them happy.